Shippable/infra/README.md

 - Make sure the job runs `terraform plan` with expected results
 - Uncomment `terraform apply` in `provision.sh` script
 - Send PR, get it merged
-- The job should run `terraform apply` now by making expected changes
+- The job should run `terraform apply`, resulting in expected changes